-The goal for each participant is competitive employment.
-The programme provides real-life work experience combined with training in employability and independent-living skills to help young people make successful transitions to productive adult life.
+The DFN Project SEARCH programme provides real work experience combined with training in employability and independent living skills delivered in a business setting to help young people make successful transitions to productive adult life.

 Throughout the programme year, interns work on employability and functional skills.
 Training room activities are designed around: Team Building, Workplace Safety, Technology, Maintaining Employment, Self-Advocacy, Financial Literacy, Health and Wellness, and Preparing for Employment.